gabrielamaciassolis/gabrielamaciassolis.github.io/_posts/2023-03-18-How-to-pass-a-table-to-a-Store-Procedure?.md

 layout: post
 title:  "How to pass a table to a Store Procedure?"
 ---

-# How to pass a table to a Store Procedure?
-Here are the answers: https://stackoverflow.com/a/7097418/3290276

 This can be useful when we want to get data in bulk from a Store Procedure.
 For example uploding a file with a few columns and we need the values of the columns to be the parameters of the query.

-We will explain here the answer number 3 mentioned in the stackoverflow link.
+We will explain here the answer number 3 mentioned in the stackoverflow answer.
+[C# SQL Server - Passing a list to a stored procedure](https://stackoverflow.com/a/7097418/3290276)

 In the SQL Server Management Studio(SSMS) Create a new type as table.
 This will be the shape of the data that you will be passing to the Store Procedure(SP)
 ```